-So we have a staff person here who really met and married her husband in a matter of months, but she had watched him do ministry at the village.
+So we have a staff person here who really met and married her husband in a matter of months.
+But she had watched him do ministry at The Village.
 She knew his reputation.
-There were these things that were already known and so what was driving the relationship wasn’t kind of a flare up of emotions, wasn’t a type of desperation or loneliness and this idea of maybe this is my only shot or anything like that.
+There were these things that were already known, and so what was driving the relationship wasn’t a flare-up of emotions, wasn’t a type of desperation or loneliness and this idea of “maybe this is my only shot” or anything like that.
 It wasn’t based primarily on physical attraction, but rather on knowledge of their faithfulness to God, desire to serve the Lord, and seriousness about the things of God.

 And so, they flew.
 I hardly knew they were dating before they were engaged.
-And even then they were counseled by one of our pastors that this was moving too quick and that they should slow down.
+And even then, they were counseled by one of our pastors that this was moving too quick and that they should slow down.
 And they listened and heeded a bit, but went on and got married.
-And I think they had, you know, a little hitch here and there after marriage, but who doesn’t, right?
-I dated Lauren for two years and we still had plenty of hitches our first couple of years.
-And so I would rather not say that there is too fast as much as I would want to know what is driving the speed.
+And I think they had a little hitch here and there after marriage, but who doesn’t, right?
+I dated Lauren for two years, and we still had plenty of hitches our first couple of years.
+And so I would rather not say that there is too fast, as much as I would want to know what is driving the speed.

 Question #3.
 In your experience, in what ways is technology changing the way young people date today?
 And do these trends encourage or concern you?

-If we are talking about a young man and a young woman who are actively dating, they have defined the relationship and they know that they are in a growing committed relationship with one another, I think technology creates an avenue in which we might encourage one another, that we might be able to connect more frequently in regards to the business of the world.
-So in that way I am encouraged by what technology has to offer.
+If we are talking about a young man and a young woman who are actively dating — they have defined the relationship and they know that they are in a growing committed relationship with one another — then I think technology creates an avenue in which we might encourage one another, that we might be able to connect more frequently in regard to the busyness of the world.
+So in that way, I am encouraged by what technology has to offer.